flatironinstitute/nemos/docs/quickstart.md

 ```

 !!! note
-    The `allowed_solvers` shouldn't be changed, attempt of changing the default values will
+    The `allowed_solvers` shouldn't be changed, changing the default values of this attribute will
     result in an exception being raised.

-Except for `Unregularized`, all the other `Regularizer` type objects will have the `regularizer_strength` hyper-parameter.
+Except for `Unregularized`, all the other `Regularizer` objects will have the `regularizer_strength` hyper-parameter.
-This is particularly helpful for controlling over-fitting, generally, the larger the `regularizer_strength`
+This is particularly helpful for controlling over-fitting.
+In general, the larger the `regularizer_strength`
 the smaller the coefficients.
-Usually you shoul tune this hyper-arameter by means of cross-validation.
+Usually, one should tune this hyper-parameter by means of cross-validation.
 Look at the
-scikit-learn session for
+[Integration  with `scikit-learn`](#interactions-with-scikit-learn) session for a concrete example.

-## Interactions with `pynapple`
+### Interactions with `pynapple`

 !!! warning
     This section assumes some familiarity with the `pynapple` package for time-series manipulation and data